 I am involved in this mission because I do not believe in negative stigmas.
-Giving the proper training and resources, I believe everyone deserves an opportunity to be independent professionals.
-I also believe our workforce will benefit tremendously by becoming more diverse and recognizing that disabled does not mean unable.
-There is a lot of wasted talent in the disabled community that will have a great impact on our communities if we just learn how work together.
+Given the proper training and resources, I believe everyone deserves an opportunity to be independent professionals.
+I also believe our workforce will benefit tremendously by becoming more diverse and recognizing that being disabled does not mean being unable.
+There is a lot of wasted talent in the disabled community that will have a great impact on our communities if we just learn how to work together.

 What do I love about Peaces of Me?